 What can you do if your kitten won't come out of hiding?
-We'll give you tips for dealing with a shy new addition to your home, as well tips on how to cultivate a stray or feral kitten.
+Whether you have a shy, new addition to your home, are trying to cultivate a stray or feral kitten, or your kitten suddenly starts hiding when she wasn't previous, there are some things you can do to fix the problem.

-Although you may feel like you're the only feline enthusiast who has ever faced this problem, you really do have quite a lot of company.
-Many of us have been through this same scenario when dealing with a new kitten.
+Although you may feel like you're the only feline enthusiast who has ever faced this problem, you really aren't alone.
+Most people have been through this same scenario when dealing with a kitten.
 As soon as you turn your back, kitty has split to parts unknown, and you probably won't see her for days.

 Admittedly, the situation can leave you feeling frustrated and a bit like a failure, but your kitten's behavior actually has less to do with your personal appeal than you may realize.
 Let's take a closer look at the situation from a couple of different perspectives.